 City Old and Historic District Designation

-preserve the historic character of the Church Hill area.
-As a result the Commission of Architectural Review was established to
+the character of the neighborhood surrounding historic St. John’s Church on Church Hill.
+As a result, the Commission of Architectural Review

-administer and protect the St. John's Church Old and Historic District.
-Since that time, 14 additional multiple-property districts
+was established to administer and protect the St. John's Church Old and Historic District.
+Since that time, 15 additional multiple-property

-and a number of individual-property districts have been added to the Commission's jurisdiction, for a total of approximately 3,300
+districts and a number of individual-property districts have been added to the Commission's jurisdiction, for a total of approximately 4,006

-Preservation Staff administer all steps in the designation of Old and Historic Districts.
-This designation process is governed by
+Preservation and Planning staff administer all steps in the designation of Old and Historic Districts.
+This designation process is governed

-requirements of the Richmond Zoning Ordinance section 114-930 and procedures adopted by the Commission of Architectural Review.
+by the requirements of the Richmond Zoning Ordinance section 30-930 and procedures adopted by the Commission of Architectural Review.
 The

-creation of an Old and Historic District is a zoning overlay process and requiring affirmative votes by the Commission of Architectural
+of an Old and Historic District is a zoning overlay process, requiring affirmative votes by the Commission of Architectural Review, Planning

 Commission of Architectural Review.